Eugene G. Sander

 Dr. Eugene G. Sander became the 20th president of the University of Arizona when he began his appointment on Aug.
-1, 2011.
-The Arizona Board of Regents has initiated a search to identify his replacement, hopefully by the summer of 2012.
+1, 2011 and ended his term in 2012.

 Sander was vice provost and dean of the UA's College of Agriculture and Life Sciences.
 He was scheduled to retire on July 1, 2011, but decided to postpone retirement to fill the UA's top post.